-Did you know...
+Did you know?

-Shrimp rarely just harbour only one pathogen and farmers often don't know which ones they are.
-This is a huge economic risk for farmers.
-Genics has solved this problem with Shrimp MultiPath.
-It stacks up as the ultimate early warning system for farmers, detecting 13 pathogens in a single automated test that is unparalleled in today's industry for its sensitivity and accuracy.
+Shrimp rarely harbour only one pathogen and farmers often don't know which ones they are.
+This is a significant economic risk for farmers.
+Genics has solved this problem with Shrimp MultiPath[TM].
+It's the ultimate early warning system for farmers, detecting up to 16 pathogens in a single test that is unparalleled in today's industry for its sensitivity and accuracy.